What is New Perspectives?

 How to get involved?

-You then select one artefact and relate your own research perspective to it, submitting a short (250-300 word) abstract of your idea to firstname.lastname@example.org by Friday 5th January 2018.
+You then pick one piece from the exhibition and relate your own research perspective to it, submitting a short (250-300 word) abstract exploring the relationship between a work from the exhibition and your own research to firstname.lastname@example.org by 19 December 2018.

-Come to the Djanogly Gallery where you will be introduced to the artefacts of the exhibition by the Curator (to book your place, email email@example.com)
+- 14 December 10am: come to the Djanogly Art Gallery where you will be introduced to the images and themes of the exhibition by the Curator (to book your place, email email@example.com)

 What some of our researchers have to say..